EricTrainingRev/240701-JWA-Gen-AI/Study Guides/HTML-CSS.md

 ```

 Rows:
 Bootstrap rows are horizontal slices of the screen.
 THey are only used for containing columns or a wrapper for columns.
-They have to be placed in contianers to avoid the horizontal scroll on the page.
+They have to be placed in containers to avoid the horizontal scroll on the page.

 ```html
 <div class="row">